Why Your Central Coast Website Isn't Showing Up in Google

 - Link the website into the right regional, industry, and proof pages

 If the website is built like a simple online brochure, there may not be much to optimise until the structure itself improves.
-That is why web design, website redesign, local SEO, and AEO often overlap.
+That's why web design, website redesign, local SEO, and AEO often overlap.

 A stronger Central Coast website usually needs clearer service structure, better enquiry paths, stronger trust signals, and room to grow into local SEO and answer-led search over time.